MicroStrategy/rest-api-docs/docs/common-workflows/create-and-import-migration-packages/create-and-import-migration-packages.md

 ---
-title: Create and Import Migration Packages
+title: Create and import migration packages
 description: You can use REST API requests to create and import migration packages.
 ---